pmem/pmdk/README.md

 	$ make
 ```

-Once the make completes, all the libraries are built and the examples
+Once the make completes (*), all the libraries are built and the examples
 under `src/examples` are built as well.
 You can play with the library
 within the build tree, or install it locally on your machine.
 Installing
 the library is more convenient since it installs man pages and libraries